ocapn/ocapn/draft-specifications/Model.md

 Equality](#pass-invariant-equality) if the tag and value are Equal, transitively.

+The CBOR representation of an OCapN Tagged is CBOR Major Type 6, tag with tag number

+where the tagged value is a CBOR Array Major Type 4 with length exactly 2.
+The index 0 value is a CBOR text string Major Type 3 corresponding to the OCapN tag name
+The index 1 value is the CBOR representation of an OCapN value.

 # Reference (Capability)

 A value that can receive messages, either a Target or Promise.